-Oculus Quest 2 review: VR just got leveled up
+Oculus Quest 2 review: The best VR experience for most people

-Bottom line: The Oculus Quest 2 is a huge improvement over the original, and it promises to get even better over time.
-Forced Facebook integration is going to upset some people (and parents) but, for most people, this is going to be the best VR experience you've ever had.
+The Oculus Quest 2 is a huge improvement over the original, and it has gotten better over time.
+Now that there's no forced Facebook login and tons of apps and games, it's super easy to recommend to anyone as the best way to get into VR at a reasonable price.

 - Huge performance improvements

-- Impressive display clarity
+- Impressive display clarity and refresh rate

 - Super easy to set up and use